 5. I need to allow myself to experiment

-This year, I became fully aware of how taking different actions create different results.
+This year, I became fully aware of how taking different actions creates different results.
 This is a big “duh!” standing on the outside looking in.
 But it is much harder to recognize when you’re on the inside.
-While making my plan for 2022, I saw how I was creating more of the things I didn’t want anymore, so I decided to adopt new strategies.
+While making my plan for 2022, I saw how I was creating more of the things I didn’t want anymore, so I decided to adopt radical new strategies.
 I have known Einstein’s quote for years:

 “Insanity: doing the same thing over and over and expecting different results.”